 MATH 135 and 136.

 Minor Sequence in Computer Science

 CS 125, 126, or 127; students who are placed directly into CS 128 need to take an additional course that counts towards the minor to replace this course.

-Three additional courses, two at the 300-level or above in computer science.
+Three additional courses, one at the 200-level or above and two at the 300-level or above in computer science.

 MATH 135 or 136.

 Only one of the courses CS 125, 126, and 127 will count towards the major or minor in computer science.
 Students in the major or minor with previous experience may opt to skip CS 125, 126, and 127, instead starting in CS 128.
 This requires approval of the department chair, and it requires taking an additional course that counts toward the computer science major or minor to take the place of the skipped course.